World Soil Day 2019 #StopSoilPollution

 Single use plastic is a product that can only be used once before being recycled or thrown away, such as straws, plastic bottles, drink stirrers, plastic cutlery, and many other types of food packaging.

 These single use plastics are a major cause for concern for the environment as most of them end up at a landfill site, polluting our oceans.
 When doing the weekly shop, keep an eye out for products with eco-friendly packaging instead to reduce your waste.

 - Compost Your Food Waste

 Food waste is an ideal way to kick start your very own compost heap!
-Rather than throwing organic food waste into the bin, you can compost all year round and help deliver a nutrient boost to plants and vegetables in your own garden all year round.
+Rather than throwing organic food waste into the bin, you can compost all year round and help deliver a nutrient boost to plants and vegetables in your own garden.

 - Re-use or donate common household items

 A great way to reduce plastic waste is to re-use or donate household items to a local charity shop.
-Electronic waste is an increasing problem as devices such as mobile phones and laptops contain very harmful materials like lead & mercury.
-These devices are often replaced every 2-3 years. why not think twice about upgrading to the latest smartphone if your current device is in fine working order?
+Electronic waste is an increasing problem as devices such as mobile phones and laptops contain very harmful materials like lead and mercury.
+These devices are often replaced every 2-3 years.

 World Soil Day: 5th of December 2019!

 Online Turf are hosting a celebration to help spread awareness of World Soil Day on Thursday December 5th 2019.
 World Soil Day has been an annual event since 2002 in effort to encourage event organisers across the globe to take part and raise awareness.
 If you are in Ormskirk for World Soil Day 2019, why not pay us a visit?